zorino/raysurveyor-tutorial/README.md

 - raysurveyor-conf.py :          generate a raysurveyor config file
-- matrix-transform.py :          normalize the similarity matrix and/or drop some lines/columns from it.
+- matrix-transform.py :          normalize the similarity matrix and/or drop some lines/columns from it
 - raysurveyor-gentree.py :       generate a phylogenetic tree from the similarity matrix
 - pyvolve-gen-seq.py :           simulate Dna sequences from a tree from a simple nucleotide model
-- treeclust-compare.py :         compare trees or clusters for to see how well they corelate
+- treeclust-compare.py :         compare trees or clusters to see how well they corelate